kiuKisas/ovh_available/README.md

 ## To-do

 * multiple server crawler
-* add more server to server.json
+* add more servers to server.json
 * make a server version in RubyOnRails
-* add notification
+* add notifications
 * better link to rent